 About Jon

-Dip|Tychs pairs photographs from institutional contexts—museums, commercial signage, public architecture—to generate unexpected relationships through juxtaposition.
+Dip|Tychs pairs photographs from institutional contexts: museums, commercial signage, public architecture.
+Juxtaposition generates unexpected relationships.
 Titles function as puns or cultural references that reframe what’s visible without dictating interpretation, exploiting how framing and naming shape perception.

 Noise photographs television static, zooming into analog interference until compositions emerge.
-Random titles generated by algorithm are paired with images through subjective association, then critiqued by AI with no additional context—creating a closed loop of projection where human and machine both manufacture meaning from pure randomness.
+Random titles generated by algorithm are paired with images through subjective association, then critiqued by AI with no additional context, creating a closed loop of projection where human and machine both manufacture meaning from pure randomness.

 24-Hour Flu documents a 2012 durational performance: 288 images posted to social media every five minutes for 24 hours, pulled randomly from my camera roll and captioned with found tweets and platform syntax.
 The work performs the compulsive production social media demands, exposing the physical toll of digital productivity and the absurdity of staying relevant through relentless posting.